undergrad-partner-school

 The student-to-faculty or student-to-professor ratio represents the number of students compared to the number of professors at a school.

-According to the most recent data, the student-faculty ratio at Holyoke Community College was 12:1: that means 12 students per one teacher, which is considered a good ratio.
-According to the most recent information, there are 90 teachers at this school.
-Out of that number, there were 97 men and 197 women.
+In 2025, this ratio at Holyoke Community College was 14:1.
+That means that there were 14 times more students than teachers at this school.
+According to the most recent information, there are 276 faculty members at this school.
+This number included 124 men and 197 women.
 The fact that female faculty members outnumber the male ones at this school speaks volumes for gender equality at Holyoke Community College.

 Student Population Diversity Graph